poanetwork/deployment-terraform/azure/README.md

 * `terraform_location` - path to the `terraform` binary.
 Default value is for typical linux installation.
 To find correct path on your system, run `which terraform`.

+* `tf_prefix` - all resources created by terraform will be prefixed with the value of this variable.
+Can contain uppercase and lowercase letters, numbers, dashes and underscores.
+No other symbols allowed!

 * `PUB_KEY_STORE` - path to your public key.
 This key will be copied to all created nodes of the network

 * `resource_group_name` - the value of this variable represents the name of the Azure resource group where deployment should be located.
 If group with this name already exists - scripts will not recreate it, nor delete any resources inside.
 If variable is empty or not set, resource group will be created with the default name following the next template: `{{ NETWORK_NAME }}rg`, where `{{ NETWORK_NAME }}` is the `NETWORK_NAME` variable set at the config file.